huangyuzhang/Fizzy-Theme/README.md

 - **Post With TOC**: TOC-enabled post, details in [#TOC](#toc). ([demo](https://fizzy.cc/fizzy-theme/))
 - **Featured Posts Archive**: post list for featured posts, page title and content will be shown on the top section. ([demo](https://fizzy.cc/featured/))

-### Custom CSS
+### Custom CSS Variables
-Simply edit the variables in `assets/css/custom.css` to customize your theme coloring.
+Download the theme `.zip` file, unzip it then edit the variables in `assets/css/custom.css` to customize your theme coloring.
+After that, zip everything back into a `.zip` file and upload it onto your Ghost admin.

 ### Custom Footer Text
 By default, your **site description** (Ghost Admin -> General) will be displayed in the footer text.
 If you need to change it, define a variable `footer_text` in the `Site Header` as below: